T2L/ansible-role-solr/README.md

 List of Solr cores to configure.
 Possible keys:

 - **name**: Solr core name
-- **conf_path**: (optional) System path to a directory with core configuration.
+- **conf_path**: (optional) System path to a directory with core configuration on a remote host.
 If omitted, default Solr core configuration will be used

 ```
 solr_cores: []